 The vegetable variety is commonly known as 'Egyptian spinach' because it is so widely grown, cooked and eaten in that country, leading to its adoption as the national vegetable.
-Only the young leaves are cooked, which have a high mucilage content similar to Okra.
+Only the young leaves are cooked, which have a high mucilage content similar to Okra (Abelmoschus esculentus).

-It is also cultivated as a fibre crop for making a variety of robust textile products, including sacking material, carpet backing, tarpaulins and rope.
-Curtains and upholstery textiles are also made from the fibres, interwoven with other fibres such as cotton.
+It is also cultivated as a fibre crop for making various robust textile products, including sacking material, carpet backing, tarpaulins and rope.
+Curtains and upholstery textiles are also made by interweaving the fibres with other fibres such as cotton.

 The edible parts are reportedly rich in Vitamins A and C.

 Harvesting starts around forty to sixty days after sowing or transplanting.
-Shoots and their leaves are harvested when 20 to 30 cm (8 to 12 in) long and are harvested periodically over the growing season.
+The shoots with their leaves are harvested periodically over the growing season when 20 to 30 cm (8 to 12 in) long.
 Reported yields range from 5000 to 8000 kilograms per hectare per year, the equivalent of 4500 to 7100 pounds per acre.

 When grown as a fibre crop, the timing of harvesting is critical and is best done at the early seedpod stage.
-Harvesting before flowering results in weak fibres and delaying harvesting until the seed are ripe results in fibres that are coarse and lack lustre.
+Harvesting before flowering results in weak fibres, and delaying harvesting until the seed are ripe results in fibres that are coarse and lacking in lustre.

-After harvesting, the long stems are bundled and left to dry in the field for a few days until the leaves are shed and then they are retted (softened in water) for up to thirty days so that the fibres can be easily stripped from the stems.
+After they are harvested, the stems are bundled and left to dry under the sun for a few days until they shed their leaves.
+Then they are retted (softened in water) for up to thirty days so that the fibres can be easily stripped (separated).

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.